Agnes055/PORTFOLIO/README.md

   * can create test cases and checklists and know how and in which situations to use them effectively
   * able to prepare comprehensive bug reports and provide detailed session reports

-__Python fundamentals__
+__Python & Selenium fundamentals__
   * can write simple functions and algorithms
-  * know when to use for and while
   * able to comprehend easy codes
+  * able to write automation test script

 ## Tools

 __Teselink__
-  * know how to create test cases and test suits
+  * know how to create test plan, test cases and test suits
-  * able to run created test cases
+  * able to excecute created test cases
   * report generation

 __Jira__